multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 You may choose any location you want for your smart contract.
 The above is just an example.
 Either way, now that you are in the folder dedicated to the smart contract, we can begin.

 Straight away you get a project that works - `erdpy` created your project out of a template.
-These templates are contracts written and tested by Elrond, which can be used by anybody as starting points.
+These templates are contracts written and tested by MultiversX (previously Elrond), which can be used by anybody as starting points.
 The `adder` template is pretty much the simplest contract you can imagine.

 The last line also opens the new project in a new VS Code instance.